MedocIAS/IDLSitools2_1.0/README.md

                 example_media.pro
                 example_gaia.pro

-### Testing the module

-	$ To be done ....

 ## Installing the module

-### Installing the module for the system

-        $ download the last archive file
+	- Download the last archive file using the buttons above.
+	NB: Use the following command for a linux server :
+     	$ git clone https://github.com/PabloIAS/IDLSitools2_1.0.git IDLSitools2_1.0  (git required)

+	or
-	  extract the content of IDLSitools2_1.0.tar.gz into your favourite directory ex : /usr/local/Sitools2Client add the install directory to your env var 'IDL_PATH' ex : IDL_PATH=$IDL_PATH:+/usr/local/Sitools2Client/
+        - Download the last archive file extract the content of IDLSitools2_1.0.tar.gz into your favourite directory ex : /usr/local/Sitools2Client

-### Installing the module for the user

-        $ To be done
+	-Add the install directory to your env var 'IDL_PATH'
+	$ export IDL_PATH=$IDL_PATH:+/usr/local/Sitools2Client/

 ## Features

-- Defines several classes of Sitools2: Sitools2Instance, Field, Query, Dataset and Project
 - Make a search providing a date range, if needed a wavelength and a cadence.
 - Filter the results with specific keyword values (e.g. filter on quality, cdelt...)
 - Download the results of your search.